oschwengers/tadrep/README.md

 ## Cluster

-This module aims to group plasmids with similar features together.
+This module aims to group plasmids with similar features.
-This is planned for a future release, currently the only option is to skip clustering, where each plasmid is put in its own individual group.
+This is planned for a future release, currently the only option is to skip clustering, where each plasmid is separated in its own individual group.

 ```bash
 usage: TaDReP cluster [-h] [--skip]